translate/pootle/docs/developers/glossary.rst

   At the simplest level contains a single **source** string (the original message) and a single **target** string (the translated message).

+  XLIFF refers to this as a unit, Gettext calls it a message or string.
+Some industry tools talk of segments.
+To maintain consistency we refer to **string** in the GUI and **unit** in the code.

   Monolingual formats (like .properties, OpenOffice SDF, DTD, HTML, etc.) only contain a source strings.